hoiting/OxygenMLP/README.md

 ## OxygenMLP
 *OxygenMLP* is a neural network, multi-layer perceptron model that can predict oxygen abundance using strong emission lines.
 The model is calibrated using ~ 950 literature HII region spectra with auroral line detections.
 The network is trained using [scikit-learn](http://scikit-learn.org/).
-Details can be found in this paper (link comes later. paper still under review).
+Details can be found in this [paper](https://arxiv.org/abs/1903.01506v1).

 #### Dependencies
 * Python 3